DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 3 list items with their details
+file 4 list hidden items with their details